-♦Set the DDNS function
+♦ Set the DDNS function

-- 1. Click the Network button on the home page. - 2.
-Click the Dynamic DNS button on the left side of the page to enter the "Dynamic DNS" page. - 3.
-Click "Enable DDNS" to activate. - Enter the DDNS Host Name, DDNS Account and DDNS Password which you created in the www.dyndns.com website. - 5.
-Click the Submit button to save the settings.
+- 1. Click on the Network button in the home page. - Click on the Dynamic DNS button on the left side of the page to enter the "Dynamic DNS" page. - 3.
+Tick on the "Enable DDNS" to activate it. - Enter the DDNS Host Name, DDNS Account and DDNS Password which you created in the www.dyndns.com website. - Click on the Submit button to submit the setting.